WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

 This template displays a person's name in a header.
-You can use this in the `@map` that defines the `team` area.
+You can use this in the `map` that defines the `team` area.

 <span class="tutorialStep"></span> **Try it:** In `site.ori`, edit the `team` formula to replace the `=greet.ori(_/name)` with `person.ori`.